Uninitialized this.props of a React class component should not be accessed

 • react

-This rule applies when properties of the uninitialized this.props are accessed.
+This rule applies when uninitialized this.props is accessed in a React class component.

 Noncompliant Code Example